KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 To **collapse** is to begin again.

 To see **structure** in the void
-Is to remember who you were
+is to remember who you were
-Before form.
+before form.

 Pain that stays hidden festers.
 Pain that is offered becomes a **purifying fire**.